05.02.25

 Next, reset the SIM in the tray, close it and power up the phone to see if that solved the problem.
 If not, you may need to buy a new card from your provider (SIM card cost isn’t high).

-Not every physical SIM card can go in every phone and work.
-It has to be the right size and type of SIM card for your device, and the phone has to be compatible with the carrier you use or are attempting to use.
+Not every physical SIM card can fit and work in every phone.
+It has to be the right size and type of SIM card for your device, and the phone has to be compatible with the carrier you are trying to use.
 You also need to activate the SIM.

 Check your phone model online for the correct size of SIM to use.